A.U. Campus Washington, D.C.

 WAMU-88.5

-Long before streaming made it possible to reach a global audience of millions, AU was home to WAMU, an NPR Flagship station with a 50,000 watt broadcast tower on campus.
-I interned on the Dian Rehm show, transmitted live over the NPR radio network daily.
+American University was home to WAMU, an NPR Flagship station with a 50,000-watt broadcast tower on campus.
+I interned on the Dian Rehm show, which was broadcast daily on the NPR radio network.

 -